dsmurl/mirror-ball/docs/api-deploy.md

 ## GitHub secrets/vars

 - None for AWS keys; OIDC is used.
-Configure the `mirrorball-deployer` IAM role trust policy for your repo and reference it in the workflow.
+Configure the `mirror-ball-creator` IAM role trust policy for your repo and reference it in the workflow.

 See also: